AustelEngine/AEMath/README.md

 ## What is it?
 AEMath is a math library used by AustelEngine

-## What's special about this library?
+## What is special about this library?
 AEMath provide a Math class based on the cmath header.
 Our math library also have a Vec2, Vec3 and Vec4 class for vectors.
 Finally, AEMath contains a Matrix class.
 > INFO : AustelEngine will replace GLM for AEMath shortly.